-The stock has also been totally reconceived to provide superior comfort and a secure grip to ensure the highest performance during firing.
-Made of fine walnut carefully selected for its colour characteristics, design and resistant finish, its grip contour is designed to optimally accommodate the hand of the user with a top ambidextrous finger rest, a characteristic only found in the finest hunting guns.
-The underside of the grip is flush with the stock, creating an unparalleled effect of continuity and harmony.
-The grip is optimised thanks to the double-sided "diamond-cut" laser checkering, chosen for its appearance and for its exclusive slip-proof qualities.
+The stock provides superior comfort and a secure grip to ensure the highest performance during firing.
+Made of fine walnut carefully selected for its design and resistant finish, its grip contour is designed to optimally accommodate the hand of the user with a top ambidextrous finger rest.